-In April 2016, National Insurance Company Berhad (NICB) held a blood donation drive in collaboration with the Blood Donation Centre of Raja Isteri Rengiran Anak Saleha (RIPAS) Hospital.
-About 40 generous blood donors, including NICB's General Manager, Mr Kolja Klawunn, employees of NICB, business associates and members of the public participated in the blood donation drive, which was held at their Head Office in Regent Square.
+In February 2017, National Insurance Company Berhad (NICB) held a blood donation drive, in collaboration with the Blood Donation Centre of Raja Isteri Pengiran Anak Saleha (RIPAS) Hospital.
+The blood donation drive was held at NICB's Head Office in Regent Square.
+The blood donors included the General Manager of NICB, Mr Klaus Tomalla, employees of NICB, business associates and members of the public.
+In appreciation for their support, the company gave a token of appreciation to the blood donors.